Dedication to Health & Safety

 Incidents & Emergencies

 The potential for incident, injury, trauma and illness can be reduced when policies and procedures are in place which guide decision-making and best practice.

-While health and safety policies and procedures will not eliminate unforeseen events they will reduce the potential risk and provide a framework for the management of incident, injury, trauma and illness as and when they occur.
+While health and safety policies and procedures will not eliminate unforeseen events they will reduce the potential risk and provide a framework for the management of incident, injury, trauma, insect bites and illness as and when they occur.

 In the event or a minor incident, first aid will be administered by educators and recorded.
 If a more serious incident occurs, parents will be contacted immediately.
 Please ensure that we have up to date contact information for all parents and emergency contacts.

 In emergency situations, should the person in charge of the centre at the time determine the injuries to be serious, an ambulance will be called immediately.